wiseman-timelord/Chat-Gradio-Gguf/README.md

 # Chat-Gradio-Gguf
-Status: Alpha
+Status: Alpha - We are now experimenting using Grok3 for the creation of this program, so far, so good.

 ## Description
 A high-performance chat interface optimized for GGUF models, designed for efficiency and usability.
 The project is tailored to my specific needs, ensuring a streamlined and non-bloated experience.
 With the latest advancements in GGUF models, such as the models found in the `Links` section.
 This tool eliminates the need for online chatbots while providing local, uncensored, and efficient inference.
 The interface is designed to evolve with additional features that enhance productivity and usability.
-The main concept is, to download a DeepSeek R1 model, and use it without the restrictions found on the website, and with a comparable or better interface, or at least as good as it gets before the project becomes too large.
+The main concept is, to download the best smaller models on HuggingFace, and use them, without the restrictions and with comparable interface, found on premium AI services.

 ## Features
 - **Uncensored Efficiency** - Optimized for Gguf models, automatic num layers on GPU.